 Surety bond costs are primarily determined by the value of the bond.
-Your industry risk and credit rating can also affect the premium.
+Your industry risk and credit history can also affect your premium rate.

-Insureon’s analysis of surety bond costs shows that a business’s industry can have an impact on premium costs.
-High-risk businesses, such as construction companies, may have to pay a higher percentage of the bond amount (for example, 10% or more) as a premium.
-A low-risk business could pay as little as 1% of the bond's value.
+Higher risk businesses, such as construction companies, may have to pay a higher percentage of the surety bond amount (for example, 10% or more) as a premium.
+Surety bond rates for a lower risk business could be as little as 1% of the bond's value.

 In addition to paying a higher rate, some professions, such as auto dealers, also need bigger bonds because of their profession's sizeable risks.
 This is often dependent on your state.
 For example, California requires a motor vehicle dealer bond of $50,000.